Angelo: ...So what's his problem?

 - Castlevania: Symphony of the Night Plays this straight and also defies it.
 It's played straight for Dracula, who hated the humans after they took his (also human) wife, Lisa, and burned her alive because they thought she was a witch.
 However Alucard, Dracula and Lisa's Dhampyr son, was there when they killed her, and her last words made sure that he at least would not go down the same path:

 - Soren in Fire Emblem: Path of Radiance has a strong hatred of the laguz (a group of were-beast peoples) that comes as a shock, as it's completely out-of-place with his usual stoic demeanor and rational way of thinking.
-Only when Ike has a support conversation with Soren later in the game is the reason revealed: as a child, the laguz abused him because he was a Branded—a Half-Human Hybrid between beorc (stock humans) and laguz that generally is rejected by both.)
+Only when Ike has a support conversation with Soren later in the game is the reason revealed: as a child, the laguz abused him because he was a Branded—a Half-Human Hybrid between beorc (stock humans) and laguz.
+Both beorc and laguz generally despise branded, but the laguz are way more adept at spotting them for what they are, so his life around laguz was far more hellish.)

 - There's also Panne the Taguel in Fire Emblem Awakening, who is the sole surviving member of her race of shapeshifting giant rabbit monsters.
 Her entire warren (tribe/family/group) was slaughtered by a band of humans, and her mother, like Lisa above, told her not to hate all humans for this.
 Unlike Alucard, however, Panne didn't immediately take this plea to heart, and took quite a while to warm up to her human companions.
 She does eventually move past her hatred, however, and possibly has a child with one of the human men in the group.